a8jan/fujinet-pc/macOS.md

 ## Homebrew

-Instructions can be found for example here: [How To Install and Use Homebrew on macOS](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-macos)
+Detailed instructions can be found for example here: [How To Install and Use Homebrew on macOS](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-macos)

+Quick steps below.

 ### Install Xcode Command Line Tools